grandtheft-spaceship/angular_rails_udemy/notes.md

 ## How to Access Data from an Angular View Template

 * Overview: We can set data to variables declared in components that can be accessed by the corresponding template

+## Creating the Initial Proposal Component

+## Creating an Angular 2 Data Model for Proposals